Mbaoma/Store-API/README.md

-# store-api
+# Store-API

 ## Description
-This project is implemented using Flask and is a REST API for a sotre.
+This project is implemented using Flask and is a REST API for a store.
 It can be used to add items, fetch items or an item, edit items and delete items from a store.

 ## Installation